mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 Fun facts:

 1. We actually even had a branch with the S3 solution ready to be merged a few months ago📅, but we didn't know business priorities would change that much over time and the priority was given to other more important topics🤑.
-2. We started with EasyNetQ back in the day, but the configuration system wasn't too appealing and we were afraid that we would have been stuck with this lib at some point akin to a vendor lock-in🔒.
+2. We started with EasyNetQ back in the day, but the configuration system wasn't too appealing and we were afraid that we would have been stuck with this lib at some point akin, a situation similar to a vendor lock-in🔒.

 _The Cheesy🧀-Corny🍿 Moment⌛ (also known as The Emotional Kerry Moment🤸‍♀️, but let's just pretend it's actually wholesome🧸)._